adriaanm-da/daml/daml-lf/spec/daml-lf-1.rst

 * A package contains a module ``A.B`` that defines the type ``C`` together with a module ``A`` that defines the type ``B.C``.

-Note that templates do not have names, and therefore can not cause collisions.
+Note that templates do not have names, and therefore cannot cause collisions.
 Note also that value references are not concerned with collisions as defined here.